oli4vr/restit/README.md

 # Important rules
 <pre>- Command scripts can be max 7900bytes long.
-- Command scripts must always output "VALUE STRING" per line.
+- Command scripts must always output "VALUE SENSORNAME OPTIONAL_MESSAGE" per line.
 - Each line becomes a (sub)sensor and will have a separate entry in the json output.</pre>

 # Build the application and create the package bundle